The genre: Sci-fi

 Finally, it’s mentioned early on in the novel that Cora studied linguistics, and I was a little let down this didn’t come into play in a significant way when she became an alien interpreter; maybe it will in the books to come.

-The wrap-up: I went into this knowing that long-form sci-fi without dystopia isn’t totally my thing, and I still found it an enjoyable read.
+The wrap-up: I went into this knowing that long-form sci-fi without dystopia isn’t totally my thing, and I still found it an enjoyable read, if a little disappointing.
 The subject matter is interesting, and Ellis’ exploration of the theme of embracing “the other” is a fresh take and kind of heartwarming.

 There it was.
 Not everything could be explained, at least not with the limits of spoken language.
 But there was something comforting to it.
 Their mutual inability to understand each other leading to a place of understanding.—Lindsay Ellis, Axiom’s End